-- Ask what the expectations of your host family are before you have friends over or make plans - Let your host family know when and where you are going at all times. - Do not assume that people will take you where you want to go; ask first. - Inform your host family if your plans change.
+- Ask what the expectations of your host family are before you have friends over or make plans. - Let your host family know when and where you are going at all times. - Do not assume that people will take you where you want to go; ask first. - Inform your host family with enough time in advance if your plans change.